SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 * To win, you must land *exactly* on square 25

-If a particular die roll would take you beyond square 25, you must roll again until you roll the exact number needed to land on square 25.
+If a particular dice roll would take you beyond square 25, you must roll again until you roll the exact number needed to land on square 25.

 The game board is the same as before: